HDFGroup/hdf5-tutorial/python/README.md

-# HDFLab Tutorial - Python notebooks
+# HDFTutorial - Python notebooks

 The notebooks in this folder cover the essentials how to use HDF5 in a Python environment, either with h5py and the HDF5 Library or h5pyd and HSDS.